 Gold Dusted Croton is known for its level of toxicity.
 If one comes into contact with the sap from the leaves, it causes skin eczema for some people.

-Well, most of the plant parts are poisonous, and if one ingests it in a large quantity, it causes irritation and burning of the mouth.
+Well, most of the plant parts are poisonous, and if one ingests it in large quantities, it causes irritation and burning of the mouth.

 This is because of the toxins present, like 5-deoxy ingenol.

-Furthermore, this plant also contains oil, suspected of being a carcinogen.
+Furthermore, this plant also contains oil, which is suspected of being a carcinogen.
 In the meantime, Gold Dusted Croton has potentially fatal seeds for children.

 Hence, it is always best to handle them with care, and gloves play an important role.